 Jen Fitzgerald was born on Labor Day into a lawless geography.
-Her family has been on Staten Island for 200 years and refuses to integrate into normal society.
-Resourcefulness and endurance mark her lineage.
-She is most comfortable when observing, so much so that she forgets that she inhabits a body and loses control of her facial muscles.
-She chases the spaces between synapses, where real connection is made.
-Vivaldi gives her goosebumps as do some Jay-Z songs.
-She is proud of her working-class roots, judges a person by their work ethic, and elevates the “everyday” into art.
+Her 150 year Staten Island lineage is marked in her by resourcefulness and endurance.
+She is most comfortable when observing, she chases the spaces between synapses where real connection is made, and does all the weird, mystic stuff.
+She is proud of her working-class roots and still judges a person by their work ethic.
+The most important thing any of us can do right now is elevate the “everyday” into art.